akanchha-rani/drum-kit/README.md

 - Buttons animate briefly when pressed
 - Visual feedback improves user experience
 - Makes the application feel responsive and dynamic

+### 📱 Responsive Design
+The layout adapts to different screen sizes and works on:
+- Desktop
+- Tablet
+- Mobile devices